OlyPongpapat/FEBOK2024/README.md

 | Released in          | 2012                   |
 | Weight               | 45 grams               |
 | Dimensions (LxWxH)  | 5.6 x 2.5 x 3 cm       |

+The LEGO Power Functions L-Motor (88003) is favored for its compact size, quiet operation, and energy efficiency, making it ideal for integrating into intricate LEGO builds without noise concerns.
+Its cost-effectiveness and reliable performance further enhance its appeal, providing a balanced option for powering a variety of LEGO creations effectively.
+The motor comes with a dedicated port for Lego.
+So, we modified it to make it able to connect to the board.